 Highlight: End-to-end encryption, focus on data security

-💲 Price: Free | Proton Unlimited: $12.99/monthly
+💲 Price: Free | Paid plans from €12.99/month

 Do you prioritize privacy above all?
-Proton Calendar is a calendar app that prioritizes security and user control over data.
+Proton Calendar is a calendar app that focuses on security and user control over data.
 It uses end-to-end encryption to ensure that only you and those you invite can access your events and information.
-With a clean interface and essential features for scheduling and managing appointments, Proton Calendar is a solid choice for privacy-conscious individuals and teams who value confidentiality and data protection.

 Conclusion